ArhanChaudhary/NAND/README.md

 *taken from [Wikipedia](https://commons.wikimedia.org/wiki/File:Hack_Computer_Block_Diagram_2.png).*

 The NAND computer follows the [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture).
-That is, the instruction memory (ROM) and the data memory (RAM) are separately stored, brought function in unison by the CPU.
+That is, the instruction memory (ROM) and the data memory (RAM) are separately stored, brought to function in unison by the CPU.

 <img src="media/cpu.png" width="700">